DennisatGit/ProductionPlanning/README.md

 * $br$ - constant indicating the bottleneck rate in assemblies in a week.
 * $t_{a}$ - total production allowed for assembly _a_.
 Indicates that production in the given time window cannot exceed an upper limit.

+**Final Notes**
+The solution is sensitive to specific input paramaters.
+Under certain circumstances the notebook finds an optimal solution in reasonable time.
+However, in many cases it takes a far longer time to come up with an optimal solution.
+To counter this problem I posed a time limit of 60s and an allowed performance gap of 10%.
+Still it might occur that the formulation won't find a feasible solution.